If It's All Invented...

 We don't know who whipped up this platitude, but their good intentions were misguided.
 Sure, the industry is competitive, but so are the fields of athletics or law or entrepreneurship.
 Again: "What assumption am I making, that I'm not aware I'm making, that gives me what I see?"

 We, personally, have sure as hell bought into this belief at multiple junctures in our own career.
-For those who haven't, we'll save you the agony: it's a pretty unpleasant and disempowering place to operate from – let alone create inspired art.
+For those who haven't, we'll save you the agony: it's an unpleasant and disempowering mindset to adopt — one that blocks us from freely creating inspired art too.
 Yet if it's all invented, why in the world would we choose the "hard" invention?

 Past Tahlia: "Because it's more admirable!"

 Today's Tahlia: "But even that assumption, dear lost friend, is an invention."